 Is claiming UC the best option?

-When someone loses their job, or sees a drop in their income, the automatic response seems to be ‘claim Universal Credit’.
+When someone loses their job, or sees a drop in their income, the automatic response from the DWP or Local Authority seems to be ‘claim Universal Credit’.

 However this may not always be the best option.

-If you are already getting any of the benefits Universal Credit replaces – in particular Tax Credits and/or Housing Benefit – then you may be better sticking with these ie staying on the ‘legacy benefit’ system.
-This is especially true if your income is only dropping for a few weeks.
+If you are already getting any of the benefits Universal Credit replaces – in particular Tax Credits and/or Housing Benefit – then you may be better sticking with these and staying on the ‘legacy benefit’ system.

 This is because: